nerc-project/nerc-eulas/EULA.md

-You understand and agree that you are solely responsible for any liabilities, fines and penalties arising from your failure to comply with this Section 8 and any other provision of this Agreement.
+You understand and agree that you are solely responsible for any liabilities, fines and penalties arising from your failure to comply with this section of the document and any other provision of this Agreement.

 ## Telemetry Data